-Stories From Tibetan Tour Guide
+Stories from Tibetan Tour Guide

-I would like to share my motorbike ride at Mount Everest North Face base camp region to New Tingri with a 100KM ride through the high pass Geu la (5200M) in a rainy season during 2003 with a traveler from Europe.
+I would like to share my motorbike ride at Mount Everest North Face base camp region to New Tingri with a 100KM ride through the high pass Gawu la (5200M) in a rainy season 2003 with a traveler from Europe.

 Our vehicle tire got flat eight times on the way to Mount Kailash.
-One time I was chanting in the vehicle to my precious Maha Guru Rinpoche since its March and no other tourists so if our tire gets flat and get stuck on the way, it will be for days, the main problem is we don't have enough food with us, they were no villages or not even a shepherd nearby.
+One time I was chanting in the vehicle to my precious Maha Guru Rinpoche since it was March and no other tourists so if our tire gets flat and get stuck on the way, it will be for days, the main problem is we don't have enough food with us, they were no villages or not even a shepherd nearby.

 When I was chanting in front of the front seat with the German Traveler who was watching me peacefully.
-He and few other Travelers were amazed that tire got flat finally when we reached the Guesthouse in Saga town after a 200km drive.
+He and a few other Travelers were amazed that the tire got flat finally when we reached the Guesthouse in Saga town after a 200km drive.
 I completely believe that my prayers have been answered, and for that, I would like to Thank Maha Guru Rinpoche for the great blessings.

-Now the road to Mount Kailash is paved and it is making the life of local people much easier, still, those were one the special stories I can share with the world nowadays with lots of good memories.
+Now the road to Mount Kailash is paved and it is making the life of local people much easier, still, those were one of the special stories I can share with the world nowadays with lots of good memories.

-With above stories being shared by Tibet Travelers Manager Tenzin Dhondup, Tibet Travelers would like to welcome all the Travelers around the world to travel to Tibet now.
+With the above stories being shared by Tibet Travelers Manager Tenzin Dhondup, Tibet Travelers would like to welcome all Travelers around the world to travel to Tibet now.
 Contact Tibet Travelers for Traveler's upcoming journey to Tibet. email@example.com